Return to the plans page.

 .......I'm a foreigner, can I get a discount?

 I try to help out as much as I can knowing the stair plans price is quite a bit of money in some countries.
-Since I began selling plans over 5 years ago I've started collecting foreign folding currencies.
+Since I began selling plans in 1998 I've started collecting foreign folding currencies.
 Upon request I've taken to accepting examples of bills in exchange for the plans and support.
 The denominations (value) of the bills isn't as important as the variety, I won't be exchanging the bills.
-It doesn't even really matter if the bills are from your own country, it's the variety that most important.
+It doesn't even really matter if the bills are from your own country, it's the variety that's most important.

 I'm sorry, but I have examples of currencies from Canada and England, I don't think those countries are impoverished anyway.
 I've also collected several bills from Siberia, Japan, Korea, Serbia, Jamaica, Guatemala, Venezuela, Russia, Bolivia, Libya, Mexico, Hercegovine, South Africa, Scotland, Sweden, and even a couple of Euros, but would certainly like more countries represented.